CURENT/andes/docs/source/tutorial.rst

     OK

-Test cases can grow, and there could be more cases than above.
+There may be more cases than what is shown above.
 Make sure that all tests have passed.

 .. warning ::
     ANDES is getting updates frequently.
 After updating your copy, please run ``andes selftest`` to confirm the functionality.
     The command also makes sure the generated code is up to date.
     See `andes prepare`_ for more details on automatic code generation.

 andes prepare